 - Hitting a guy with a glass vase over the head won’t cause any brain damage.
 Instead, the poor fellow will just lie unconscious for a few moments.

-- Movie elevators are always ready at that floor.
-But if the hero/heroine is being chased, elevator won’t come.
+- Movie elevators are always ready on that floor.
+But if the hero/heroine is being chased, the elevator won’t come.

 - If it’s a martial arts film, they will fight in perfect one-two rhythm and form, hit-block-hit-block.

 - A single bullet can cause a car to explode if you simply hit the fuel tank.

 - Tough guys become hopeless romantics just before the final showdown fight.
 Having a woman around to smooch during a gunfight is good luck.

 - If you leap into a cab and shout, “Follow that car!” the driver will oblige.